SiliqonDev/Wha-rdle/README.md

 <b>(Bot requires message content and members intent)</b>

 ## Commands:
+- /testnew : starts a new game for everyone
 - /testplay : start playing the current active game
 - /testguess : make a guess in the current active game
 - /testpeek : peek at your current game progress
 - /testleaderboard : view a leaderboard of all user's stats
-- /testnew : starts a new game for everyone
+- /teststats : view your own stats

 ## Note: